 So I’m going up and down the whole cap with the flame, just to try to evenly heat it, and I spin it all around. (see video) Here’s the thing, when I tried bringing this out with me, you know, most of the time I find it’s more convenient to use the triple because of how quickly you can heat it.

 I found that sometimes it’s not quite as convenient for me to sit there with the single flame and wait.
 You know, that extra whatever 10 seconds for it to fully heat.
 Sometimes when I’m not home, that’s not exactly super convenient, so I like the single one at home, and when I go out I bring the triple, which is cool.

-Alright, so I tried to go over all the close ups, and showing you all the parts of the vape during that video while I was talking and stuff.
-Hopefully you got all the info you need about it.
+Alright, so I tried to go over all the close-ups, and show you all the parts of the vape during that video while I was talking and stuff.
+Hopefully, you got all the info you need about it.
 If you have any questions or comments, please check out the Vape Life Forum.